-Comparative Literature is the interdisciplinary study of global cultural expressions as they shape and are shaped by science, economics, religion, politics, sexuality, and other historical forces.
+Comparative Literature is the interdisciplinary study of global literary and cultural expressions as they shape and are shaped by science, economics, religion, politics, law, sexuality, media, and other historical forces.

 Arts and Sciences in Action: Comparative Literature Style